SolomonKalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9.
 A script that sets the mode of the file hello

 Task 10.
 A script that sets the mode of the file hello the same as olleh’s mode

+Task 11.
+A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users